sagemath/trac_to_gh/Issue 2313.md

 # Issue 2313: old spkg's -- delete to save space

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2313

 Original creator: was